 A hernia occurs when fatty tissue or an organ pushes through a weak place in the surrounding connective tissue or muscle wall.
 Hernias usually don’t get better on their own.
 They tend to get bigger.
 In rare cases, they can lead to life-threatening complications.
 That’s why doctors often recommend surgery.
-But not every hernia needs treatment right away.
+But not every hernia needs immediate treatment.
 It depends on the size and symptoms.
 If it doesn't become symptomatic, it may not need treatment at all.

 Do I Need Hernia Surgery?